YanisCorrea/PacmenExcercise/README.md

 ## Support
 For support you can reach out to me via email.

+## Future Improvements
+In future versions of this project a button will be added to increase or decrease the movement speed of the created pacmen.

 ## License information
 This project is licensed through MIT XPRO Web Development with JavaScript program.